 TERMS OF REFERENCE FOR THE

-STAFFING SUB COMMITTEE
+STAFFING COMMITTEE

-The purpose of the sub-committee will be to deal with all issues that relate to the employment of staff at Great Waltham Parish Council.
-The sub-committee will report their actions and formulate recommendations where required directly to the Finance & General Purposes committee.
-In rare circumstances an item of business considered to be extremely urgent and dependant on timescales may be reported via the full parish council meeting
+The purpose of the Committee will be to deal with all issues that relate to the employment of staff at Great Waltham Parish Council.
+The Committee will report their actions and formulate recommendations where required directly to the Finance & General Purposes Committee.
+In rare circumstances an item of business considered to be extremely urgent and dependant on timescales may be reported via a full parish Council meeting.

-The sub-committee will not have any finances allocated to themspending requirements will be made via the Finance & General Purposes Committee and ultimately the full Council.
+The Committee will not have any finances allocated to them.
+Spending requirements will be made via the Finance & General Purposes Committee and ultimately the full Council.

-The sub-committee shall consist of three members of the council and two members will constitute a quorum.
-A member of the Finance & General Purposes committee maybe co-opted onto the Staffing sub-committee at any time to enable a meeting to proceed.
+The Committee shall consist of three members of the Council and two members will constitute a quorum.
+A member of the Finance & General Purposes Committee maybe co-opted onto the Staffing Committee at any time to enable a meeting to proceed.

-The main responsibilities of the sub-committee will be as follows:
+The main responsibilities of the Committee will be as follows:

 To assess recruitment needs.